Pentax *ist DS

 PENTAX *ist DS is a digital SLR camera produced by Pentax.
 The *ist DS produces a 6.1 megapixel resolution image.
 The *ist DS was a lower-prices follow-on to the Pentax *ist D. In September 2005 the Digital Imaging Websites Association (DIWA), a worldwide organization of collaborating websites, announced that Pentax had received their first DIWA Award for a DSLR camera.
 The *ist DS model was awarded with a Silver medal for outstanding test results.

 Description

 As with other Pentax DSLRs, the *ist DS uses the Pentax KAF bayonet mount and can use older lenses using the KA-mount without limitations.
-Original K mount lenses and, with adapter also M42 screw-mount lenses, can be used in manual mode by selecting a menu option.
+Original K mount lenses and other adapted manual focus lenses can be used in manual mode by selecting a menu option.
 Centre-weighted metering, aperture priority and focus indication are maintained, even with adapter mounted lenses.
 When using non-auto aperture lenses, a press of the AE-L button with the camera in manual mode will meter the scene and set the shutter speed.
 Some non-Pentax K-mount lenses have been reported not to mount on the camera, because a plate protecting the aperture stop-down lever is slightly deeper.